The name Nordic American Tankers Limited (NAT) should be kept on your radar - The Dwinnex

 Ratios:

-To gain a deeper understanding of NAT’s stock, we examine its different ratios.
+For a deeper understanding of Nordic American Tankers Limited’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.50 and its Current Ratio is at 1.80.
 In the meantime, Its Debt-to-Equity ratio is 0.65 whereas as Long-Term Debt/Eq ratio is at 0.56.

 Upgrades & Downgrades